Paths to permanency

 The Children’s Court makes the final decision about a guardianship order.

-If you would like to find out more about becoming a guardian, speak to your casework practitioner or contact your local Community Services Centre .
-You can also call the guardian information line on 1300 956 416 or email Guardianship Information.
+If you would like to find out more about becoming a guardian, speak to your casework practitioner or contact your local Community Services Centre.
+You can also call the Guardianship Information Line on 1300 956 416 or email firstname.lastname@example.org

 In October 2014, the Children’s Court granted guardianship orders to relative and kinship carers who had already been granted full parental responsibility orders.
 This means relative and kinship carers with full parental responsibility for a child or young person became their guardians.